-Nama Attribute Relationship with the Company
+Name Attribute Relationship with the Company

-Name a b c d e f g h i j k
+Name Auribute a b c d e f g h i j k

 Akira Goto Other

 Keisuke Yokoo From another company Δ

 Atsumi Arima From another company Δ

 Miyuki Ebisawa Lawyer Δ

+^{} Categories for "Relationship with the Company"

+a.
+Executive of the Company or its subsidiaries

-- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - " Δ " when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "\(^\)"when a close relative of the director fell under the category in the past - a.
-Executive of the Company or its subsidiaries - b.
+^{ &}quot;O" when the director presently falls or has recently fallen under the category;

+[&]quot; Δ " when the director fell under the category in the past

+^{ &}quot;•" when a close relative of the director presently falls or has recently fallen under the category;

+[&]quot;\(^\)"when a close relative of the director fell under the category in the past

+- b.
 Non-executive director or executive of a parent company of the Company - c.
 Executive of a fellow subsidiary company of the Company - d.
-A party whose major client or supplier is the Company or an executive thereof
+A party whose major client or supplier is the Company or an executive thereof - e.

-- e.
 Major client or supplier of the listed company or an executive thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director/Corporate Auditor - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
 Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
 Executive of a company, between which and the Company outside directors/Corporate Auditor are mutually appointed (the director himself/herself only) - j.
 Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
 Others